Liposuction in Denver, CO

 Although liposuction is considered safe, there are certain risks associated with any type of procedure.
 Some of these risks may include infection, scarring, allergic reactions, hematoma, ripples, dimples, unevenness, asymmetry or unsatisfactory results.
 Liposuction is one of the most commonly performed cosmetic procedures in Denver and is almost always performed with no serious complications.

-You can minimize potential risks by choosing an experienced doctor and by following instructions before and after your procedure.
+You can minimize potential risks by choosing an experienced doctor such as Dr. Bershof and by following instructions before and after your procedure.
 To learn more about the liposuction procedure by Denver plastic surgeon John Bershof, MD, we encourage you to call us today and schedule a consultation.